Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Nazareth

 Next to the Basilica of the Annunciation is the Church of St. Joseph.
 This church is built atop the childhood home of Jesus Christ.
-To learn more about my visit to Nazareth, please click HERE.
+For more details, you can read my full Nazareth trip report and Basilica of the Annunciation guide

 The Grotto of the Annunciation - Nazareth,